2016 United States presidential election: Controversies

-Both Clinton and Trump were seen unfavorably by the general public, and their controversial reputations set the tone of the campaign.
+According to a wide range of representative polls, both Clinton and Trump had significant net-unfavorability ratings, and their controversial reputations set the tone of the campaign.

 Clinton's practice during her time as Secretary of State of using a private email address and server, in lieu of State Department servers, gained widespread public attention back in March 2015.
 Concerns were raised about security and preservation of emails, and the possibility that laws may have been violated.
 After allegations were raised that some of the emails in question fell into this so-called "born classified" category, an FBI probe was initiated regarding how classified information was handled on the Clinton server.

 The FBI probe was concluded on July 5, 2016, with a recommendation of no charges, a recommendation that was followed by the Justice Department.

-Also, on September 9, 2016, Clinton said: "You know, just to be grossly generalistic, you could put half of Trump's supporters into what I call the basket of deplorables.
-They're racist, sexist, homophobic, xenophobic, Islamophobic—you name it."
+Also, on September 9, Clinton said: "You know, just to be grossly generalistic, you could put half of Trump's supporters into what I call the basket of deplorables.
+They're racist, sexist, homophobic, xenophobic, Islamophobic—you name it", adding "But that 'other' basket of people are people who feel the government has let them down, the economy has let them down, nobody cares about them, nobody worries about what happens to their lives and their futures; and they're just desperate for change...Those are people we have to understand and empathize with as well".

 Donald Trump criticized her remark as insulting his supporters.
-The following day Clinton expressed regret for saying "half", while insisting that Trump had deplorably amplified "hateful views and voices."
-Previously on August 25, 2016, Clinton gave a speech criticizing Trump's campaign for using "racist lies" and allowing the alt-right to gain prominence.
+The following day Clinton expressed regret for saying "half", while insisting that Trump had deplorably amplified "hateful views and voices".
+Previously on August 25, Clinton gave a speech criticizing Trump's campaign for using "racist lies" and allowing the alt-right to gain prominence.

-On September 11, 2016, Clinton left a 9/11 memorial event early due to illness.
+On September 11, Clinton left a 9/11 memorial event early due to illness.
 Video footage of Clinton's departure showed Clinton becoming unsteady on her feet and being helped into a van.
-Later that evening, Clinton reassured reporters that she was "feeling great."
+Later that evening, Clinton reassured reporters that she was "feeling great".
 After initially stating that Clinton had become overheated at the event, her campaign later added that she had been diagnosed with pneumonia two days earlier.
 The media criticized the Clinton campaign for a lack of transparency regarding Clinton's illness.
 Clinton cancelled a planned trip to California due to her illness.
 The episode drew renewed public attention to questions about Clinton's health.